caritasverein/corona-test-app/README.md

 ```shell
 127.0.0.1   oidc-mock
 ```
-Additionally, after the login flow you are redirected to `${OIDC_APP_BASE_URL}/callback?`, which is only valid in the test environment.
-To fix this, simply change the url to `http://localhost:8080/api/callback?` to complete the procedure.
-You only need to login once, as the session is kept in your browser.

 ### Running tests during development
 Tests are automatically run after starting the dev env and upon filechange.